Substantial performance and seven important events

 “the stage in the progress of the Work where the Work or designated portion is sufficiently complete in accordance with the Contract Documents so that the Owner can occupy or utilize the Work for its intended use.”

-Obtaining Substantial Performance starts when the Contractor thinks he is finished, and requests that the Architect review the work to verify that it is complete.
-If the Architect is in agreement and Substantial performance is certified, then the date for the following 7 significant events are established:
+Obtaining substantial performance starts when the contractor thinks he is finished, and requests that the architect review the work to verify that it is complete.
+If the Architect is in agreement and substantial performance is certified, then the date for the following seven significant events are established:

 - The date for when the owner assumes responsibility to operate and maintain the building.
 He can move into the building, open the doors to his business, or turn it over for a tenant to occupy,

 - This is the date that starts the countdown for the release of the lien holdback, depending where the project is, the lien holdback will be released 60 days from the date of substantial performance,